Popescu-Rohrlich box implementation in general probabilistic theory of processes: Discussion

 In practice, the proposed CHSH experiment with PR box can be seen as follows.
 Both Alice and Bob choose one random bit $j$ and $k$ (determining the input test state).
-If $jk=0$, then (after the action of the channel $\Phi$) they observe perfectly correlated outcomes and if $jk=1$ they found their results perfectly anticorrelated.
-Seeing the whole experiment from this perspective it is natural to ask \emph{what is quantum in this experiment?} The answer may sound rather surprising.
-The channel $\Phi$ can be seen as purely classical channel acting on a pair of classical bits and all the results derived for $\Phi$ remain valid, including the lack of spatial non-locality feature.
-This is clearly very unexpected result that PR-type non-locality emerges already in the mathematical formalism of classical structures, namely for general probabilistic theory of classical processes.
+If $jk = 0$, then (after the action of the channel $\Phi$) they observe perfectly correlated outcomes and if $jk = 1$ they found their results perfectly anticorrelated.
+Seeing the whole experiment from this perspective it is natural to ask what is quantum in this experiment?
+The answer may sound rather surprising.
+The channel $\Phi$ can be seen as purely classical channel acting on a pair of classical bits and all the results derived for $\Phi$ remain valid.
+This is clearly very unexpected result that PR-type nonlocality emerges already in the mathematical formalism of classical structures, namely for general probabilistic theory of classical processes.
+It is even more astonishing that the proposed probabilistic protocol for implementing the nonlocal channel $\Phi$ can be considered to be a classical protocol, although the motivation for it comes from quantum protocols.

-In conclusion, we found that Popescu-Rohrlich non-local box can be faithfully implemented within general probabilistic theory of quantum and classical processes.
-This implies that superquantum (non-signalling) correlations are not forbidden in our experiments, however, also that the spatial non-locality (being the true phenomenon) should be distinguished from the system non-locality (being the presented phenomenon in general probabilistic theories for processes).
+In conclusion, we found that PR box can be implemented within general probabilistic theory of quantum and classical processes.
+This implies that superquantum no-signaling correlations are not forbidden in our experiments, however, also that the spatial nonlocality should be distinguished from Bell nonlocality.
 Our observation induces a plethora of open questions and exciting foundational research directions.
 For example, the presented construction is based on measure-and-prepare channel that is in a sense classical.

-One may wonder whether there are also some intrinsically ``non-classical'' channels maximizing the CHSH expression, probably exhibiting even stronger correlations for different types of Bell inequalities.
-More general characterization of superquantum non-local boxes will be addressed in \cite{2018plavala}.
-The information-theoretic interpretation and applications of our findings represent another interesting research directions with a strong foundational potential.
-In particular, the presented PR box can be understood as a logical AND gate.
-It would be interesting to understand whether such non-local gate is in some sense universal for communication, or whether there is something more to discover in the space of process-based non-local boxes.
+One may wonder whether there are also some intrinsically non-classical channels maximizing the CHSH expression.
+More general characterization of superquantum nonlocal boxes will be addressed in future work.